ome/omero-guide-ilastik/docs/ilastik_fiji.rst

 #.
 In the "Features" harmonica, click the "All" button to export all features.

 #.
-Click OK.
+Click ``OK``.

 #.
-Back in the main ilastik interface, click "Export All" (repeat as necessary to export all formats of the images and the 2 formats of the export table).
+Back in the main ilastik interface, click "Export All" (repeat as necessary to export all formats of the images and the two formats of the export table).

 #.
 Save the Project.